 When Hyland processes Personal Data, Hyland does so only for the purpose of providing Services pursuant to the customer's or prospective customer's instructions.

-Hyland customers and prospective customers may choose to include Personal Data among the data stored at Hyland data centers in the EEA or shared with Hyland in connection with its provision of Services.
+Hyland customers and prospective customers may choose to include Personal Data among the data stored at Hyland data centers in the EEA and Switzerland or shared with Hyland in connection with its provision of Services.

 Hyland processes only the Personal Data that its customers or prospective customers have chosen to share with Hyland.
 Hyland has no direct or contractual relationship with the subject of such Personal Data (a "Data Subject").
 As a result, when a customer or prospective customer shares Personal Data, the customer or prospective customer is solely responsible for satisfying all legal obligations owed directly to the Data Subject under applicable data protection laws.

 Hyland employees located in the U.S. may provide Services for customers and prospective customers located in the EEA or Switzerland.
 To provide such Services, Hyland may access and use Personal Data.
 Hyland will apply the following Privacy Shield Principles to Personal Data physically or remotely transferred from the EEA or Switzerland to the U.S.

 Data Subjects have the right to access the Personal Data an organization holds about them.
 If such Personal Data is inaccurate or processed in violation of the Privacy Shield Principles, a Data Subject may also request that Personal Data be corrected, amended, or deleted.

 When Hyland receives Personal Data, it does so on its customer's or prospective customer's behalf.
 To request access to, or correction, amendment or deletion of, Personal Data, Data Subjects should contact the Hyland customer or prospective customer that collected their Personal Data.
 Hyland will cooperate with its customers' and prospective customers' reasonable requests to assist Data Subjects to exercise their rights under the Privacy Shield.